top-tier-ci-coders/pgmpy/Report.md

 # Report for assignment 4

-This is a report for assignment 4.
+This is a report for assignement 4.
 We had problems finding a good open source project to work on, and spent lots of time trying several different ones.
 Because of this we also choose to include the projects we did not proceed with due to either unclear issues or code was too hard to make sense of since this was a part of the whole experience.
-## Project 1, the initial choice
+## Project 1, initial choice

 Name: Apache Geode